Click on the link to view the SCB

 The emotional impact on a child living in a violent household should not be underestimated, and it is overwhelmingly women and children who are affected by domestic abuse and men who are abusers, although some men are abused also.

-Children, who witness, intervene or hear incidents of domestic abuse are affected in many ways.
-Each child is an individual and so responses will vary, but what can be guaranteed is that children do hear it, see it, and they are aware of such abuse taking place in the family.
+Children, who witness, intervene or hear incidents of domestic abuse are affected in many ways and responses will vary, but what can be guaranteed is that children do hear it, see it, and they are aware of such abuse taking place in the family.
 Children learn by example, and domestic abuse teaches negative things about relationships and how to deal with people.

 - It can teach children that violence is an acceptable way to resolve conflict.